noe-protocol/noe-gate/README.md

 - exactly one **normative interpretation** under the fixed grammar, registry, and semantics
 - exactly one evaluation outcome for normative fields

-Noe’s determinism claim is intentionally narrow.
-It applies only to the normative replay boundary: given the same chain, registry, semantics, and admitted C_safe, a conforming runtime must produce the same normative outcome and the same canonical commitments for normative fields.
-It does not claim to make upstream sensing, grounding, or physical actuation deterministic.
+Noe’s determinism claim is intentionally narrow: given the same chain, registry, semantics, and admitted `C_safe`, a conforming runtime must produce the same normative outcome and canonical commitments.
+It does not make sensing, grounding, or physical actuation deterministic.

 Noe enforces an **integer-only contract** for normative commitments.
 Every `*_hash` input is float-free.
 Richer upstream context may contain floats, but sensor and planner adapters must quantize before projection into `C_safe`.